riboflavin/test-framer-sync/compare/zoom-ai-vs-krisp.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Zoom AI and Krisp
 Zoom AI:
 - Pros: Native integration with Zoom, real-time Q&A, unique whiteboard AI, included with paid Zoom.
 - Cons: Zoom-only compatibility, no free access, speaker ID limits, no custom vocabulary.

 Krisp:
 - Pros: Excellent noise cancellation, platform-agnostic, unlimited transcription, generous free plan, custom vocabulary.
 - Cons: Free plan limits on noise removal and summaries, concise summaries, no real-time collaboration, potential CPU usage during long meetings.
-In general, users say that Zoom AI: - Native integration – no setup if you use Zoom, and outputs appear right in Zoom Chat​meetjamie.ai
-.
-- Real-time Q&A and assistance during meetings (ask the AI on the fly).
-- Unique whiteboard AI for creating mind-maps/diagrams in meeting​meetjamie.ai
-.
-- Included with paid Zoom (no extra fee for existing Zoom subscribers)​news.zoom.us
-..
-However, they also say: - Zoom-only: Doesn’t work on Google Meet, Teams, etc.​meetjamie.ai .
-- No free access – requires a Zoom paid plan (~$15+ monthly)​meetjamie.ai
-.
-- Speaker ID limits: won’t capture anyone not logged in as Zoom user (e.g., a speaker in the room)​meetjamie.ai .
-- No custom vocabulary, so industry jargon may transcribe poorly​meetjamie.ai ..
-In general, users say that Krisp: - Excellent noise cancellation for both microphone and speaker audio​ddiy.co .
-- Platform-agnostic – use with any meeting software, even phone calls​ddiy.co .
-- Unlimited transcription on all plans (no minute caps)​ddiy.co .
-- Generous free plan (includes noise reduction and a couple summaries/day)​ddiy.co .
-- Custom vocabulary improves accuracy for industry terms​ddiy.co
-..
-However, they also say: - Free plan limits: 60 min/day noise removal, 2 summaries/day​ddiy.co
-.
-- Summaries are concise but not as in-depth as some competitors’ (geared toward quick recap).
-- No real-time collab or multi-user features – it’s a personal tool (teams would each use their own instance).
-- Can tax system resources during long meetings (CPU usage for AI processing)..
 | Feature                           | Zoom AI               | Krisp                |
 |-----------------------------------|-----------------------|----------------------|
 | Trial/Free Plan                   | ❌ Requires paid Zoom  | ✅ Free plan          |